Bokkoa/Bokkoa/README.md

 - 😸 Also working in personal projects
 - ☕️ Coffee types and herbalism are other of my interests!

-- I love this playlist:
+- I love this playlist ->
 [<img alt="spotify" style="margin-left: 10px" width="21px" src="images/spotify.png" />][spotifyplaylist]